kamalesh81824/BRUTE_FORCE/README.md

 # BRUTE-FORCE
-BULL𓄀FORCE - Bruteforcing Tool, Ramm!!
+Brute𓄀FORCE - Bruteforcing Tool, Ramm!!

 🔐 Brute Force Login Testing Tool (Python)
 This project is a Python-based brute-force password testing tool designed to evaluate the strength of login forms.
 It attempts multiple password combinations from a wordlist to identify weak credentials on a target web login page.